Search Course IDs and descriptions for:

 STUDENT LEARNING OUTCOMES:

-- The student will describe and categorize Pilate techniques using appropriate terminology in exams and short research or observations reports.
+- Describe and categorize Pilate techniques using appropriate terminology in exams and short research or

-- The student will apply the underlying concept of Pilate techniques in the student workout.
+- Apply the underlying concept of Pilate techniques in the student workout.

-- The student will increase strength, coordination, flexibility and range of motion as measured by student self-assessments.
+- Increase strength, coordination, flexibility and range of motion as measured by student self-assessments.

 TEXTBOOK / SPECIAL MATERIALS: